Difference Between Gyrus and Sulcus

 Sulcus refers to the grooves on the surface of the brain.
 It is found only in women but may appear as a separate lesion or multiple lesions across different individuals.

-The most common diagnosis by MRI scans of human brains is from temporal lobe epilepsy known Colloquially’sulk’.
+The most common diagnosis by MRI scans of human brains is from temporal lobe epilepsy known as Colloquially’sulk.
 Some researchers have speculated that this problem.

-Might be because their patients were born with such tumors.
+This might be because their patients were born with such tumours.
 Other scientists believe it has something more likely than simply being an effect caused either through genetics or pregnancy.

 There are some exceptions.
-However: one group reported similar changes when using contrast imaging studies, and others seem unaffected.
+However: one group reported similar changes when using contrast imaging studies, and others seemed unaffected.

 They are found in a broad region along both sides but appear most prominently at the front and back of this system.
 To create new neurons that fit their appearance.

 Researchers divide individual cells into two different types.
-These are fast-twitch fibers or slow reflexes.
+These are fast-twitch fibres or slow reflexes.

 In theory, any type is functional enough to move smoothly across small spaces such as blood vessels.
 But we don’t have much evidence for how they work so far.